 The growing momentum for climate mitigation has given rise to a new urgency around safeguarding the sustainability of ecosystems, land use and social justice.
 Net zero pledges by country Parties to the United Nations Framework Convention on Climate Change (UNFCCC) already cover 83 percent of global greenhouse gas (GHG) emissions, and additional pledges are coming from non-state actors, including the private sector.
 This climate mitigation momentum is crucial to keep global warming within the temperature goal of the Paris Agreement.
-However, these pledges, collectively geared towards net zero, often rely on land-based carbon dioxide removals (CDR), which are then used to offset a theoretical equivalent amount of fossil fuel emissions in national greenhouse gas inventories.
-The much-needed momentum on climate action also raises serious concerns if the mitigation burden is shifted away from reducing fossil fuel emissions onto land, local communities and ecosystems.
-While other 'Gap' reports describe a gap between mitigation ambition and the emissions reductions needed to meet Paris Agreement goals, this report demonstrates the gap between governments' over-reliance on land for carbon mitigation purposes and the more limited role that land can play to meet competing needs, including CDR.
+However these pledges, collectively geared towards net zero, often rely on land-based carbon dioxide removals (CDR), which are then used to offset a theoretical equivalent amount of fossil fuel emissions in national greenhouse gas inventories.
+The much needed momentum on climate action also raises serious concerns if the mitigation burden is shifted away from reducing fossil fuel emissions onto land, local communities and ecosystems.
+While other 'Gap' reports describe a gap between mitigation ambition and the emissions reductions needed to meet the goals of the Paris Agreement, this report demonstrates the gap between governments' reliance on land for carbon mitigation purposes and the role that land can realistically play due to competing needs and in light of human rights.

-This Land Gap Report shows how countries' climate pledges, if implemented, will increase these competing demands made on land.
-The report quantifies the aggregate demand for land-based mitigation in the climate pledges submitted by Parties to the UN-FCCC.
+This Land Gap Report shows how countries' climate pledges, if implemented, will increase the demands made on land.
+The report quantifies the aggregate demand for land-based mitigation in the climate pledges submitted by Parties to the UNFCCC.
 A key finding is that countries' climate pledges assume that almost 1.2 billion hectares of land can be prioritized for carbon dioxide removal.
 This land area is larger than the United States of America (983 million ha), and almost four times the area of India (329 million ha).
-Even more concerning is that over half of the land needed to fulfill climate mitigation pledges - 633 million ha - requires a land-use change through plantations and establishing new areas devoted exclusively to forests, which will compromise the rights of indigenous peoples, other human rights, livelihoods and food sovereignty (including the ability of local communities and smallholder farmers to feed themselves).
-Furthermore, the carbon removals achieved through plantations, afforestation and reforestation, will take a long time and hence not be sufficient in the next critical decade to contribute very much to limit peak global warming.
+Even more concerning is that over half of the land needed to fulfill climate mitigation pledges - 633 million ha - requires a land-use change through plantations and establishing new areas devoted exclusively to forests, which will compromise the rights of Indigenous Peoples, other human rights, livelihoods and food sovereignty (including the ability of local communities and smallholder farmers to feed themselves).
+Furthermore, the carbon removals achieved through plantations, afforestation and reforestation, will take a long time and hence not be sufficient in the next critical decades to limit global warming to around 1.5 °C.

-The other half of the 1.2 billion ha for carbon removal - 551 million ha - includes activities to restore degraded lands, including agroforestry, reduced harvest and regenerating degraded forests.
+The other half of the 1.2 billion ha for carbon removal - 551 million ha - represents restoring degraded lands (such as agroforestry, reduced harvest, or regenerating degraded forests), thereby increasing the productivity and health of ecosystems.
 This approach of seeking to maintain and augment carbon stocks in existing ecosystems holds more promise for climate and biodiversity and poses fewer threats to other dimensions of sustainability.
-However, the potential area available for expanding forest cover is uncertain and depends on restoration approaches which respect human rights and focus on the restoration of ecosystem function.
-Improved governance and stewardship of land and territories focused on these goals is sorely needed to achieve multiple inter-related objectives.
+However, the potential area available for expanding forest cover is uncertain and is dependent on restoration being based on - and bounded by - principles of ecology and human rights.
+Improved governance and stewardship of land and territories based on such principles is sorely needed to achieve multiple inter-related objectives, primarily linked to rights and livelihoods.

-These findings have implications for governments' approach to land-based climate mitigation objectives, including carbon accounting, biodiversity conservation, and the rights and livelihoods of indigenous peoples and local communities (IPs and LCs).
+These findings have implications for governments' approach to land-based climate mitigation objectives, including carbon accounting, biodiversity preservation, and the rights and livelihoods of Indigenous Peoples and Local Communities (IPs and LCs).